alloverse/allo-lamp/README.md

-# Alloverse app template
+# Alloverse Animated Lamp Example app

 This is an Alloverse app.
 You can
 [read about Alloverse app](https://alloverse.com/develop-apps/) on Alloverse's website.

-__psst, you should summarize and explain your project here!__
+This app puts a spinning chandelier into your place.

 ## Developing